Introduction

 The strap is reasonably thin at 12.7mm.
 It’s quite lightweight, but that makes it comfortable.

 The face is black and protected by hardened mineral crystal.
-The seconds are indicated by large numbers every ten seconds.
+The seconds are shown in large numbers every ten seconds.

 It’s water-resistant to 200m and technically classified as a dive watch so feel free to dive in with peace of mind.